university-of-york/uoy-app-course-search/README.md

 ### Visual tests

-This repo uses [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing - this allows us to see UI changes as a result of each pull request.
-More details can be found in the [University of York wiki](https://wiki.york.ac.uk/pages/viewpage.action?pageId=220921899) (University users only).
+We use [Percy](https://percy.io/ad91c322/uoy-app-course-search) for visual testing - this allows us to see UI changes as a result of each pull request.

 ### Performance tests

 We use [Lighthouse](https://developers.google.com/web/tools/lighthouse/) to run performance tests against the application on each new build and pull request.
 Performance scores below 85 are marked as a failing build.

+### Accessibility tests

+We use the [eslint-plugin-jsx-a11y](https://github.com/jsx-eslint/eslint-plugin-jsx-a11y) to perform basic accessibility checks.
+We also run manual accessibility tests against the application, including testing with users of assistive technologies.

+To reinforce an accessibility-first approach, we use ARIA roles and reference these in automated tests where possible.

 ## Deployment